-We provide free collections of certain types of clinical waste from residents.
+We provide free collections of certain types of clinical waste from residents of domestic properties.

-If you are treating yourself at home then clinical waste will be collected by the Council.
+If you are treating yourself at home, then clinical waste will be collected by us.
 The following types of waste do not require a separate collection and can be disposed of with your general rubbish.
 Please ensure the following items are placed in a securely tied bag in your general rubbish container:

 - Home dialysis kits